HMS Curlew (1812): War of 1812

+She returned from Bermuda with the warship Bacchante, accompanied by the troopships and HMS Ceylon, arriving at Portsmouth on 22 June 1815.

 Persian Gulf campaign

-Curlew arrived at Portsmouth on 24 June 1815.
 From November to January 1817 she was Chatham undergoing repairs.
 Between February and April 1818 she was fitted for sea.
 Commander William Walpole commissioned her for the East Indies.

 On 8 May Curlew was at Mauritius.
 On 18 August 1819 she was reported to be cruising in the Persian Gulf.
 By September she was in Bombay.
 On the way 15 large Joasmi (Al Qasimi) Arab boats attacked her.
 After five hours of fighting she had sunk three and captured seven.